seznam/ima/docs/tutorial/fetching-the-data-from-the-server.md

 ### Service class

 You now may be wondering what is the point of the service class.
-Why, the service class is not that useful in our tutorial, but it would be essential in a bigger application.
+It isn't that useful in our tutorial, but it would be essential in a bigger application.
 The **resource should handle only sending requests and processing responses** without any high-level operations.
 The **service class is there to take care of the high-level stuff**.
 For example, should we have a REST API that provides us with paged access to posts and we would want to fetch all